Moreholidays March Chocolate Covered Raisin Day

 Attention ladies young and not so young.
 Today is Barbie Day.
 This March 9 holiday is a great day to celebrate this iconic doll.
 Wildly popular, playing with fashionable Barbie dolls has never been out of fashion.
 Most girls grew up with Barbie dolls, using their imagination and a wealth of outfits and accessories to envision her in all sorts of places and situations.
 Barbie dolls offer girls the opportunity to use their creativity to imagine themselves doing all the things their doll does.

-Barbie dolls have been around for several decades.
+These dolls have been around for several decades.
 They have a broad and successful history.
 Ruth Handler, co-founder of Mattel, Inc. realized that girls needed something more than baby dolls and paper dolls.
 As a result, she designed the Barbie doll.
 Mattel, Inc. mass-produced it.
 On March 9, 1959, it was introduced at the American International Toy Fair in New York.
 It was an immediate hit with young girls.

 Barbie’s full name is full name is Barbara Millicent Roberts.
 She was born and raised in (fictional) Willows, Wis.
 She went to High School there.

 Barbie enjoyed the “Singles Scene” for two years.
-In 1961, the Ken doll arrived on the scene.
+Then in 1961, the Ken doll arrived on the scene.
 Needless to say, Ken swept Barbie off her feet.
 The couple has enjoyed a long and fantastic romance, doing all sorts of things together.
 But to this day, he has yet to put a ring on her finger.
 However, if Ken were to ask, is Barbie ready for the ultimate commitment!?
 Only time will tell.
 Over the years, Mattel, Inc. has introduced an immense array of outfits, accessories, toys, and play sets to complement any and every girl’s imagination.
 Over the years a sizable number of Barbie’s friends and family have come on the scene thanks to Mattel.

 How to Celebrate Barbie Day

-We encourage all girls, young and not so young, to bring out their Barbie dolls and play with them today.
+• We encourage all girls, young and not so young, to bring out their Barbie dolls and play with them today.

-Have a Barbie birthday party and invite your friends to come!
+• Have a Barbie birthday party and invite your friends to come!

-Give a barbie doll to a young girl.
+• Give a Barbie doll to a young girl.

 Thought for Today